kimberlyeet/VaulTLS/README.md

 ![VaulTLS Logo](https://github.com/7ritn/VaulTLS/blob/main/assets/logoText.png)

 VaulTLS is a modern solution for managing mTLS (mutual TLS) certificates with ease.
-It provides a centralized platform for generating, managing, and distributing client TLS certificates for your home lab.
+It provides a centralized platform for generating, managing, and distributing client (and server) TLS certificates for your home lab.

 The main reason why I developed VaulTLS was that I didn't like messing with shell scripts and OpenSSL.
 I also did not have an overview about the expiration of individual certificates.